newchuyalong/libgdx-learning/File-handling.md

 ### Desktop (Windows, Linux, Mac OS X) ###
 On a desktop OS, the filesystem is one big chunk of memory.
 Files can be referenced with paths relative to the current working directory (the directory the application was executed in) or absolute paths.
 Ignoring file permissions, files and directories are usually readable and writable by all applications.

-=== Android ===
+### Android
 On Android the situation is a little bit more complex.
 Files can be stored inside the application's [APK](http://en.wikipedia.org/wiki/APK_(file_format\)) either as resources or as assets.
 These files are read-only.
 Libgdx only uses the [assets mechanism](http://developer.android.com/reference/android/content/res/AssetManager.html), as it provides raw access to the byte streams and more closely resembles a traditional filesystem.
 [Resources](http://developer.android.com/guide/topics/resources/index.html) better lend themselves to normal Android applications but introduce problems when used in games.
 Android manipulates them at load time, e.g. it automatically resizes images.

 Assets are stored in your Android project's `assets` directory and will be packaged with your APK automatically when you deploy your application.
 No other application can access these files.

 Files can also be stored on the [internal storage](http://developer.android.com/guide/topics/data/data-storage.html#filesInternal), where they are readable and writable.
 Each installed application has a dedicated internal storage directory.
 This directory is again only accessible by that application.
 One can think of this storage as a private working area for the application.

 Finally, files can be stored on the [external storage](http://developer.android.com/guide/topics/data/data-storage.html#filesExternal), such as an SD-card.
 External storage might not always be available, e.g. the user could pull out the SD-card.
 Files in this storage location should thus be considered volatile.
-You will need to add a permission to your AndroidManifest.xml file to be allowed to write to the external storage, see [http://code.google.com/p/libgdx/wiki/ApplicationConfiguration#Permissions here]
+You will need to add a permission to your AndroidManifest.xml file to be allowed to write to the external storage, see [Permissions](https://github.com/libgdx/libgdx/wiki/Starter-classes-%26-configuration#permissions)

-# FIX THE ABOVE LINK \^ #

 ### iOS ###
-On iOS all file types except classpath files are available.
-That means if you have resources packed into your Jar, they won't be available to you at runtime.
+On iOS all file types are available.

 ### Javascript/WebGL ###
 A raw Javascript/WebGL application doesn't have a traditional filesystem concept.
 Instead, assets like images are referenced by URLs pointing to files on one or more servers.
 Modern browsers also support [Local Storage](http://diveintohtml5.info/storage.html) which comes close to a traditional read/write filesystem.